Knots, reef knot for reefing a boat's sail

 Put your loose end around whatever you want to tighten against, maybe a ring on the trailer or car, then thread the loose end through the loop you tied.

-You can then hitch the end of the line and tie it down.
-Its easier to do because the loop takes the tension.
 I'm only showing one half hitch but I would put several to make sure the end does not come apart.

 emails: Christine